Future of AIAI

 The AI Disruption Playbook – Why Data Integrity is Key

-By Tendü Yogurtçu, CTO, Precisely
+By Tendรผ Yogurtรงu, CTO, Precisely

-The AI landscape is shifting rapidly from exploration to execution, with Stanford University’s 2025 AI Index Report showing that 71% of organisations now use generative AI in at least one business function — a number that has more than doubled over the last 12 months.
-GenAI has gone from hype to operational reality, and the pressure to deliver business outcomes is on.
+According to McKinseyโ€™s State of AI survey, cited in the Stanford University AI Index Report 2025, 71% of organizations now use generative AI in at least one business function โ€” a number that has more than doubled over the last 12 months.

-However, the fact remains that AI is only as good as the data that fuels it.
-Without accurate, consistent, and contextual data, even the most advanced AI models will produce unreliable outcomes.
-But while companies know the importance of good data, many continue to struggle with it — only 12% of organisations report that their data is of sufficient quality and accessibility for effective AI implementation.
+However, the factย remainsย that AI is only as good as the data that fuels it.
+Withoutย accurate, consistent, and contextual data, even the most advanced AI models will produce unreliable outcomes.
+But while companies know the importance of good data, many continue to struggle with it โ€”ย only 12% ofย organisationsย reportย that their data is of sufficient quality and accessibility for effective AI implementation.ย ย

 Data integrity cannot be treated as an afterthought.
-Making it a strategic imperative for any AI-focused initiative will allow organisations to create a more resilient foundation that can weather virtually any future technological shakeup.
-However, to achieve this, organisations must address the following key data challenges.
+Making it a strategic imperative for any AI-focused initiative will allowย organisationsย to create a more resilient foundation that can weatherย virtually anyย future technological shakeup.
+However, to achieve this,ย organisationsย must address the following key data challenges.ย

-Unifying Critical Data Across Diverse Systems
+Unifying Critical Data Across Diverse Systemsย

-Large organisations usually rely on several, and often disjointed, environments to host critical data relating to customers, prospects, vendors, inventory, employees and more.
-In industries like financial services, mainframes remain a cornerstone for storing sensitive data due to their security and dependability.
-However, integrating this complex data into modern cloud-based AI workflows can be a challenging task.
+Largeย organisationsย usually rely on several, and often disjointed, environments to host critical data relating to customers, prospects, vendors, inventory, employees and more.
+In industries like financial services, mainframesย remainย a cornerstone for storing sensitive data due to their security and dependability.
+However, integrating this complex data into modern cloud-based AI workflows can be a challenging task.ย

-To drive trustworthy, accurate AI outputs, organisations must prioritise the integration of vital datasets — spanning cloud, on-premises, and hybrid infrastructure, as well as departmental silos.
-Doing so ensures a unified view of the organisation’s information landscape, enabling insights that span customer segments, regional operations, and beyond.
+To drive trustworthy,ย accurateย AI outputs,ย organisationsย mustย prioritiseย the integration of vital datasets โ€” spanning cloud, on-premises, and hybrid infrastructure, as well as departmental silos.
+Doing so ensures a unified view of theย organisationโ€™sย information landscape, enabling insights that span customer segments, regional operations, and beyond.ย

 The best part?
-Removing these data silos won’t just make your AI models better — it will help the entire organisation utilise the company’s data to its fullest potential.
+Removing these data silosย wonโ€™tย just make your AI models better โ€” it will help the entireย organisationย utiliseย the companyโ€™s data to its fullest potential.ย

-Ensuring Robust Data Governance and Quality
+Ensuring Robust Data Governance and Qualityย

-As you leverage data for your AI model, it’s important to remember that you must be a good steward of that data to maintain trust with clients, users, and the broader public.
-Regulations like the EU’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) provide legal frameworks to ensure data usage remains transparent and user privacy is maintained.
-Additionally, with regulations like the EU AI Act, businesses must establish strong governance frameworks to ensure AI models are built on trusted, traceable, and compliant data.
+As youย leverageย data for your AI model,ย itโ€™sย important to remember that you must be a good steward of that data toย maintainย trust with clients, users, and the broader public.
+Regulations like the EUโ€™s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) provide legal frameworks to ensure data usageย remainsย transparentย and user privacy isย maintained.
+Additionally, with regulations like the EU AI Act, businesses mustย establishย strong governance frameworks to ensure AI models are built on trusted, traceable, and compliant data.ย

-However, the data governance processes required to meet these regulations remain a major hurdle for proper AI adoption — 62% of organisations cite it as their most important data challenge
+However, the data governance processesย requiredย to meet these regulationsย remainย a major hurdle for proper AI adoption โ€”ย 62% ofย organisationsย cite it as their most important data challenge.ย ย

-Data governance helps align technology, people, and processes, enabling organisations to have a wider understanding of its data.
-This creates enhanced visibility, which strengthens the accountability and quality of an organisation’s data assets and allows it to be correctly monitored to ensure compliance with privacy and security regulations.
+Data governance helps align technology, people, and processes, enablingย organisationsย to have a wider understanding ofย itsย data.
+This creates enhanced visibility, which strengthens the accountability and quality of anย organisationโ€™sย data assets and allows it to be correctlyย monitoredย to ensure compliance with privacy and security regulations.ย

-A comprehensive approach to building and maintaining data quality should also be applied — leveraging a framework that incorporates core business rules, automated validation processes, and proactive anomaly detection.
-With these capabilities, businesses can stay ahead of potential issues, identifying and resolving data quality challenges quickly and efficiently.
-This proactive stance ensures that AI models are powered by trustworthy data, ultimately leading to more accurate predictions, better business decisions, and improved outcomes across the board.
+A comprehensive approach to building andย maintainingย data quality should also be applied โ€”ย leveragingย a framework that incorporates core business rules, automated validation processes, and proactive anomaly detection.
+With these capabilities, businesses can stay ahead of potential issues,ย identifyingย and resolving data quality challenges quickly and efficiently.
+This proactive stance ensures that AI models are powered by trustworthy data,ย ultimately leadingย to moreย accurateย predictions, better business decisions, and improved outcomes across the board.ย

-Addressing AI Bias with Data Enrichment
+Addressing AI Bias with Data Enrichmentย

-Even when data is accurate and complete, AI models may still fall short if they lack context.
-Without understanding the broader picture, AI models are more likely to misinterpret anomalies or generate biased outputs.This erodes trust, as 67% of organisations do not trust the data used for decision-making.
-And if users don’t trust the results, they won’t fully embrace AI initiatives.
+Even when data isย accurateย and complete, AI models may still fall short if they lack context.
+Without understanding the broader picture, AI models are more likely to misinterpret anomalies or generate biasedย outputs.Thisย erodes trust, asย 67% ofย organisationsย do not trust the data used for decision-making.
+And if usersย donโ€™tย trust the results, theyย wonโ€™tย fully embrace AI initiatives.ย

 Enriching data with reliable third-party sources and geospatial insights can significantly improve its diversity and uncover patterns that may otherwise go unnoticed.
 This can include points of interest data, demographics data, detailed address information, and more to provide the contextual intelligence AI needs to make informed predictions.
-Insurers, for example, can leverage risk data relating to natural disasters to greatly improve the speed and accuracy of quotes and optimise claims experiences for their customers.
+Insurers, for example, canย leverageย risk data relating to natural disasters toย greatly improveย the speed and accuracy of quotes andย optimiseย claims experiences for their customers.ย

-As AI evolves at record speed, it’s no longer about chasing the next model; it’s about scaling responsible AI with the right data, infrastructure, and cross-functional culture behind it.Those who embrace innovation, adapt quickly, and develop robust data strategies based on accurate, consistent, and contextual data will be the ones who succeed in unlocking the true value of their AI investments.
+As AI evolves at record speed, itโ€™s no longer about chasing the next model; itโ€™s about scaling responsible AI with the right data, infrastructure, and cross-functional culture behindย it.Thoseย who embrace innovation, adapt quickly, and develop robust data strategies based on accurate, consistent, and contextual data will be the ones who succeed in unlocking the true value of their AI investments.ย

 Author